On zero divisors and prime elements of po-semirings

-(2) Assume the condition $(C_2)$ holds for $A$ and DCC holds for elements of $A$.
-Assume to the contrary that in $A\setminus \{0,1\}$ there exists an element $b$ such that $b\not\in Z(A)$.
+(2) Assume that condition $(C_2)$ holds for $A$ and DCC holds for elements of $A$.
+Suppose to the contrary that in $A\setminus \{0,1\}$ there exists an element $b$ such that $b\not\in Z(A)$.
 Then $b$ is not nilpotent and there exists a positive integer $m$ such that $b^m$ is idempotent.
-Let $a=b^m$.
-By repeating the discussions in the proof in part (1), we obtain an infinite descending chain of elements $f_1>f_1f_2>\cdots$, giving a contradiction. \quad
+Let $a=b^m$ in the proof of (1).
+By repeating the discussions in the proof in part (1), we obtain an infinite descending chain of idempotent elements $f_1>f_1f_2>\cdots$, giving a contradiction. \quad

-\vs{3mm} By the proof of Theorem 2.2, we have the following improved result for idempotent elements.
+\vs{3mm} Recall that a nonzero idempotent of a semiring is called a {\it primitive idempotent} if it cannot be written as a sum of two orthogonal nontrivial idempotents.
+By the proof of Theorem 2.2, we have the following improved result for idempotent elements.

-\vs{3mm}\nin{\bf Theorem 2.3.} {\it For a po-semiring $A$, if condition $(C_2)$ holds in $A$ and $A$ contains no infinite set of orthogonal idempotents, then each idempotent element of $A$ has an orthogonal idempotent complement.
+\vs{3mm}\nin{\bf Theorem 2.3.} {\it For a bounded semiring $A$, if condition $(C_2)$ holds in $A$ and $A$ contains no infinite set of orthogonal idempotents, then each idempotent element of $A$ has an orthogonal idempotent complement.
 In particular, each nontrivial idempotent is a zero divisor of $A$.
 Furthermore, each nonzero idempotent of $A$ is a finite sum of orthogonal primitive idempotents.}

-\Proof The result follows from the proof of (1) in Theorem 2.2 if we start with a nontrivial idempotent $a$. \quad
+\Proof The result follows from the proof of (1) in Theorem 2.2, if we start with a nontrivial idempotent $a$. \quad

-\vs{3mm}\vs{3mm}We remark that there exists no infinite set of orthogonal idempotents in a po-semiring $A$ provided that one of the following conditions holds: (1) ACC holds for idempotent elements of $A$.
+\vs{3mm}\vs{3mm}We remark that there exists no infinite set of orthogonal idempotents in a bounded semiring $A$ provided that one of the following conditions holds: (1) ACC holds for idempotent elements of $A$.
 (2) DCC holds for idempotent elements of $A$, and condition $(C_2)$ also holds.
-The latter conclusion follows from Theorem 2.3 and Lemma 2.1(3).
+The latter conclusion follows from Theorem 2.3 and Proposition 2.1(3).
 If ACC (respectively, DCC) holds for elements of $A$, then for each element $a\not=0,1$, clearly there is a maximal (respectively, minimal) element $x$ of $A$ such that $x\ge a$ (respectively, $x\le a$).

 Let $A=\mathbb{I}(R)$ for some commutative ring $R$.
 In view of Theorems 2.2 and 2.3, we have the following applications to commutative rings.

 \vs{3mm}\nin{\bf Corollary 2.4.} {\it Assume that a commutative ring $R$ satisfies one of the following conditions:}